 In addition to joint swelling and pain, an untreated gonorrhea infection can lead to other more serious health complications, including:

 Babies who contract gonorrhea from an infected mother are also at a higher risk for infections, skin sores, and blindness.

 If you or your partner has symptoms of an STI, seek medical attention as soon as possible.

 To diagnose gonococcal arthritis, your doctor will review your symptoms and conduct one or more tests to look for a gonorrhea infection.
 This can be detected using a variety of tests, including:

 If you test positive for gonorrhea and are experiencing symptoms associated with gonococcal arthritis, your doctor may want to test joint fluid to confirm diagnosis.
-During this test, your doctor will extract a sample of fluid from the area around an inflamed joint with a needle.
+Your doctor will extract a sample of fluid from the area around an inflamed joint with a needle.
 The fluid will then be sent to a laboratory to test it for the presence of bacteria.

 The underlying gonorrhea infection must be treated in order to relieve your symptoms.
 The primary form of treatment is antibiotic drugs.
 Because some strains of gonorrhea have become drug-resistant, your doctor may prescribe several types of antibiotics.

 According to treatment guidelines set by the Centers for Disease Control and Prevention (CDC), gonorrhea infections should be treated with a 250 mg dose of the antibiotic ceftriaxone (given as an injection) in addition to an oral antibiotic.
-This may include 1 mg azithromycin, given in a single dose, or 100 mg of doxycycline, taken twice daily for seven days (CDC, 2012).
-These guidelines from the CDC change over time and your doctor will be referencing the most up to date versions – so treatments may vary.
+This may include 1 mg azithromycin, given in a single dose, or 100 mg of doxycycline, taken twice daily for seven to 10 days.
+These guidelines from the CDC change over time and your doctor will be referencing the most up-to-date versions — so treatments may vary.

 You must be retested after one week of treatment to see if your infection has cleared up.